appsquickly/typhoon/README.md

 #### JSON (. . . the f@#$*@* ????)

-Ummm, one of my strident critics on Twitter (who is actually well-known and whose work I respect) suggested . . . wait for it . . (but if you're currently having a drink get ready to spray it all over the place) . . .
+Ummm, one of my strident critics on Twitter, who is actually well-known and whose work I respect suggested . . . wait for it . . (but if you're currently having a drink get ready to spray it all over the place) . . .
 Ready?
 OK. .
 . . ___"JSON!"___ . .
 I kid you not!. . .
 But, yeah, I don't think I'll be saying anything more on that one.
 I guess the only thing I ___can___ say is that, friend, if you want to write a JSON extension for your own use, then